 On September 28, 2021, the VPRA Board approved an inaugural Investment Policy enabling the Authority to actively manage the available cash within the confines of the policy requirements.
-The policy complies with the Virginia Security for Public Deposits Act and the Investment of Public Funds Act (Code of Virginia section 2.2-4400 et seq., respectively).
+The policy complies with the Virginia Security for Public Deposits Act and the Investment of Public Funds Act (Code of Virginia section 2.2-4400 et seq. and section 2.2-4500 et seq., respectively).